 Off-Limits Zones

-If you would rather see how this looks in practice first, browse the restaurant-focused automation service or read how other small businesses are using these workflows.
-When you are ready, book a free strategy call and we will sketch the highest-value AI workflow for your restaurant in about thirty minutes.
+If you would rather see how this looks in practice first, review the workflow services or read how other small businesses are using these workflows.
+When you are ready, book a free 15-minute bottleneck review and bring one weekly restaurant task.
+We will map the first testable workflow and the decisions that stay with the manager.